 For example, if a user is watching a video with a friend and wants to order take-out while watching a movie on Apple TV+, they can use the home gesture, go to DoorDash, and order the food.
 This can be done while still watching the movie in Picture-in-Picture.

 During the SharePlay session, controls will be available by clicking the green SharePlay icon at the top of the screen.
 Controls include a Messaging button, a mute button, a video enable/disable button, and a SharePlay enable/disable button.

-The feature will allow users to browse various apps together.
+The feature also allows users to browse various apps together.
 For example, a user could browse with a future roommate over FaceTime to find a new apartment on Zillow or Zumper.

 Screen sharing works similar to AirPlay Screen Mirroring.
 The app will ask if the user would like to share the screen, and it will show they are sharing their screen in the left-hand corner.